bugadani/Recursor/README.md

 --------

 Recursor relies heavily on generators.
 Each recursive call instantiates and executes a generator, which has a certain CPU and memory overhead.
+Also, the actual executor function is quite complicated which imposes even more overhead.
-Because of this, relying on Recurson in performance-sensitive applications is not recommended.
+Because of this, relying on Recurson in performance-sensitive applications is not recommended and an iterative solution should be implemented.